-21 Web Directories That Still Have Value in 2019
+21 Web Directories That Still Have Value

 7. Yahoo

-You can’t talk about Being without mentioning Yahoo, the third most popular search engine.
+You can’t talk about Bing without mentioning Yahoo, the third most popular search engine.

 Adding your business to Yahoo Local (and six daughter directories) starts at $8.25 per month.